Btw, I love this piece…

 Brahms: Symphony No. 3 in F Major, Op.
 90 No. 03, Poco allegretto

 Telepathy (from the Greek “tele,” meaning distant, and “patheia,” meaning seeing) is mind-to-mind communication, a type of ESP (extrasensory perception).
 It’s the ability to communicate with our non-physical bodies.
+For the scientifically inclined, it's "conscious bilateral communication."
 Most mediums and researchers seem to concur that it’s possible between strangers but that it happens most spontaneously between loved ones, especially family members.

 I think there’s a bigger picture.

 If you’re receiving or trying to send any telepathic communiqué, it’s not without a reason.
 For instance, someone could be in danger and your psyche (from the Greek word meaning soul) could be picking up on it, but how?
 The person under threat might even be a total stranger (who may or may not be famous) to you or may be someone you’ve never heard of.